-Tense calm, cease-fire follows another Hamas-Israel flare-up
+Violence erupts amid Gaza cease-fire, 2 Palestinians killed

 - Woman helps man short on cash, finds out he's Keith Urban

+Hamas’ Al Aqsa TV channel reported late Thursday that the Egyptian-brokered deal took hold “on the basis of mutual calm.”
+It was at least the third such truce in recent weeks.

+But the deal did not seem to address the deeper issues that have prevented the bitter enemies from reaching a longer cease-fire arrangement.

-Gaza militants fired some 200 rockets at Israel and the Israeli military carried out a similar number of airstrikes in Gaza in this latest round of violence.
+Gaza militants fired some 200 rockets at Israel and the Israeli military carried out a similar number of airstrikes in Gaza in the latest round of violence this week.

+Also on Friday, the Israeli military lifted restrictive recommendations for residents of some areas in southern Israel that it had set amid the Palestinian bombing, including suggestions to avoid open areas and beaches.
+“Following a security assessment,” residents can resume their daily routine, the military said.

 Israel and Hamas have fought three wars since the Islamic militant group seized control of Gaza in 2007.
 In this week’s fighting, the Palestinian Health Ministry said three Palestinians were killed.
 Israeli officials said seven people were wounded by rocket or mortar fire on the Israeli side.